telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/angular-report-viewer/how-to-use-angular-report-viewer-with-angular-cli.md

 ## Using Angular Report Viewer in Angular application

->tip All paths and url links in the described steps must be adapted according             to your project setup.
+> All paths and url links in the described steps must be adapted according             to your project setup.

 ###Steps: